Sitefinity/sitefinity-aspnetcore-mvc-samples/src/change-grid-system/README.md

 **DefaultMargin** - sets the default margin size for all widget designers, can be None, S, M, L

 ### AlignmentClasses
-- sets the classes used to align the buttons in Button widget
+- sets the classes used to align the buttons in the CTA widget

 **Left** - aligns buttons to the left
 **Center** - centers the buttons